JellyTitan/ErgoDonk-Zero/BUILDLOG.md

 ## Punch list
+* [ ] fix hot swap socket graphic with iconography.
+(Currently two red arrows - maybe a green check and a red 'no')?
 * [ ] Create a tip120 bending jig.
+* [ ] Strip GEO metadata from all images.
 * [ ] Add diode punch outs for the bending jigs.
 * [ ] Review pitch and tilt angle origion for ergo case.
 If the origin is the center of the board as opposed to the edge, what does that change?
 * [ ] When using PCBA, all the matrix intersections will get a diode.
 I think this is what's breaking the handedness by matrix intersection setting in QMK.
 Consider add a jumper for the RH Backspace key, so that even if PCBA is used, the handedness detcetion by matrix intersection will still work.